maiziezhoulab/FocalSV/README.md

 #### Required Parameters:
 - **--input_dir/-i**: FocalSV-target large indel call output folder
 - **--bam_file/-bam**: The input BAM file.
+- **--excel_file/-excel**: an Excel file that includes the ground truth SV (only for HCC1395)
+- **--bed_file/-bed**: a bed file with interested target region.
+After each region, there should be SV type.
+For example, a row in the bed file can be "chr1 1000 5000 TRA", "chr2 1000 5000 INV", or "chr3 1000 5000 DUP"
 - **--data_type/-d**: Type of sequencing data (HIFI, CLR, ONT).
 - **--ref_file/-r**: Reference FASTA file.
 - **--out_dir/-o**: Output directory to store results.